 In a 2015 campaign, Michael Kors used WeChat to engage Chinese consumers.
 Elisabeth Rosen found that “44% of brands had established a WeChat presence.
 The platform has surpassed microblogging service Weibo as China’s most influential social networking tool, affecting 58% of users’ brand choices in contrast to 52% for Weibo.”
 During the campaign, the WeChat could be used to receive “digital receipts, which they can present in a store to receive personalised advice.
 VIP clients can even book in-store styling appointments at boutiques in Shanghai and Chengdu.”

 Similarly, brands like Burberry, Coach, and Chanel are very active on WeChat.
-According to The Financial Times, WeChat has grown to 800 million in 2017, a 47% increase since 2015, and is starting to allow European companies to sell goods to Chinese customers.
-Understanding and learning all the platform’s capabilities and functions is crucial for any luxury brand looking to have a major presence in the Chinese high-end consumer market.
+According to The Financial Times, WeChat has grown to 1.225 billion monthly active users in 2021, and now allows European companies to sell goods to Chinese customers.
+Understanding and learning all the platform’s capabilities and functions are crucial for any luxury brand looking to have a major presence in the Chinese high-end consumer market.
 After all, “92% of global luxury brands now have a WeChat account, marking a dramatic surge since 2014.”

 Much like Western marketing and communications strategies, Chinese consumers respond positively to influencers, and major PR events and activations.
 Also, China is investing in large retail malls that will greatly impact the overall purchase experience of luxury consumers.